uniquehash/ReviewSheets/analytics/heap_analytics.md

 		* on-demand instances for everything
 			* more investment makes project not worth it

+* events
+	* dom event can be created using a visual tool overlay
+	* page events can be created by selecting links on heap

+* funnels
+	* funnels are a way to see how many users make it through a multi-step process
+		* use events in series to design the funnel
+	* group by
+		* demographic
+			* allows you to segment data based on demographics
+		* count of
+			* segment data by user counts of events

+* list
+	* see what users are doing in deep detail
+		* literally full deph of each user
+			* fuckkkkkkk
+		* clicking on undefined events gives you information about that event
+			* can then name it
+	* filter list same way that funnels do

+* graphs
+	* allow you to trends over time segment analysis
+	* any event or segment that is defined can be graphed
+	* view by path
+		* see all things after domain

+* retention analysis
+	* track different cohorts
+	* create
+		* select a start event
+			* single initial event
+		* select a return event
+			* repeated activity

+* segments
+	* any subset of users
+	* allow you to do more granular analysis

+* deep dive on defining events
+	*

 #### questions

 * what is a partial index?